 Marine System Tanker Capacities/ Capacities of tankers

-It should be noted that when designing a terminal, the number and volume of feed/product tanks required to depend to a great extent on the range of tanker capacities that have to be accommodated.
+It should be noted that when designing a terminal, the number and volume of feed/product tanks are required to depend to a great extent on the range of tanker capacities that have to be accommodated.
 The capacity of a tanker that carries material at ambient conditions is generally given in Dead Weight Tonnes (DWT).
 The capacity of a tanker that carries refrigerated or pressurized material is generally given as a volume.
 Typical ranges of tanker capacities are as follows:

 Tanker Loading and Unloading Rates: